netdata/community/README.md

 # Contributing

-This repository will be evolved alongside the community, with more specific contributing guidelines being on their way.

-Until then, simply fork the repository, add your contribution, and perform a PR.

-## Ideas for contribution
+- Make sure you take a look at the [Contributing Handbook](https://learn.netdata.cloud/contribute/handbook).
+It covers the whole range of contributinons for the Netdata ecosystem.
+We reference the guidelines about contributions, as also tips for specific areas (e.g docs).
+- For the Community repository speicifically, here are a couple of ideas:
     - Improve an existing Sample-App in code or documentation
     - Submit a new sample-app in an existing category
     - Submit a new sample app in a new category

+## Workflow
+- Fork this repository
+- Clone the forked repository locally
+- Add your sample-application
+    - Add relevant documentation by creating a README.md
+    - Honour the existing directory structure: `<category>/<sub-category>/<sample-app>`
+- Push the changes to your fork, preferablly to a branch and not master.
+- PR the changes from your fork to this repository

 ### Sample Categories
 - Configuration Management for Netdata Agent